galaxyproject/training-material/topics/contributing/tutorials/github-interface-contribution/tutorial.md

 # Conclusion
 {:.no_toc}

 With this tutorial, you learn how to use GitHub to change a file, create a pull request and then contribute to the training material.
+What you have learned here can be applied to any file.

 > ### {% icon tip %} More about GitHub
 > Via the GitHub interface, you can also go further: create file, branch directly, etc.